dburian/notes/hifigan.md

 experiments samples generated with HiFiGAN are just below the ground truth in terms of MOS.

-### Mel-spectogram synthesis evaluation on unseen speekers
+### Mel-spectrogram synthesis evaluation on unseen speekers

 Experiments shown Hifi-GAN is superior to MelGAN, [WaveGlow](./waveglow.md) and [WaveNet](./wavenet.md) when evaluating on unseen speekers.
-The evaluation was done by generating the audio samples to mel-spectograms and judging the synthesized waveforms.
+The evaluation was done by generating the audio samples to mel-spectrograms and judging the synthesized waveforms.

 ### End-to-end evaluation with Tacotron 2

 The authors also compared HifiGAN in an end-to-end training.
-For mel-spectogram generation they used [Tacotron 2](./tacotron_2.md) and showed that in this setting HiFiGAN is superior to [WaveGlow](./waveglow.md).
+For mel-spectrogram generation they used [Tacotron 2](./tacotron_2.md) and showed that in this setting HiFiGAN is superior to [WaveGlow](./waveglow.md).